EleanorAgain/random-things/README.md

-v2 not so much changes,only sprite changes v3 sosme things are new,some things are old,download to checkout
+v2 not so much changes,only sprite changes v3 some things are new,some things are old,download to checkout